Towards Efficient Certification of Maritime Remote Operation Centers: Authors' Biographies

-Similar to the database of criticality phenomena for automated driving systems suggested in previous work, cf.~\cite [§.~4.2.1]{neurohr_2024_advances} and \cite{babisch2023leveraging}, we propose to collect generic safety artifacts for maritime ROCs in a \emph{Hazard-DB}.
-The Hazard-DB may include abstractions of \begin{itemize} \item[$\bullet$] hazards and their potential sources, \item[$\bullet$] the corresponding causal relations \cite{koopmann2025grasping}, \item[$\bullet$] risks and harms associated with these hazards, and \item[$\bullet$] strategies and mechanisms for risk mitigation. \end{itemize} When such safety-relevant artifacts have been identified and analyzed during a HARA for a concrete MASS-ROC pair, they can be fed into the Hazard-DB, cf.~\autoref{fig:hazard_database}.
+Similar to the database of criticality phenomena for automated driving systems suggested in previous work, cf.~Neurohr et al.\ \cite [§~4.2.1]{neurohr_2024_advances} and Babisch et al.\ \cite{babisch2023leveraging}, we propose to collect generic safety artifacts for maritime ROCs in a \emph{Hazard-DB}.
+This Hazard-DB can include suitable abstractions of \begin{itemize} \item[$\bullet$] hazards and their potential sources, \item[$\bullet$] the corresponding causal relations \cite{koopmann2025grasping}, \item[$\bullet$] risks and harms associated with these hazards, and \item[$\bullet$] strategies and mechanisms for risk mitigation. \end{itemize} When such safety-relevant artifacts have been identified and analyzed during a HARA for a concrete MASS-ROC pair, they can be integrated into the Hazard-DB, cf.~\autoref{fig:hazard_database}.
 This includes an appropriate abstraction step, as the goal is to reuse these artifacts for future HARAs.